WB-PIDA-Data-Science-Shop/pigographs/README.md

 ### 1. Restoring Dependencies

 Before running any scripts, restore package versions from renv.lock byr running the following chunk.
-From the project root:
+You can open the pigographs.Rproj and restore or run from this file the following code:

 ``` r
 # Locate project root and restore packages